Scenery & attractions

 The coastal Kollhellaren Cave with some 3000 year old cave paintings.

-Vestvaagoy with the archeological finds from the Iron Age and the Viking Age
+Vestvagoy with archeological finds from the Iron Age and the Viking Age.

-The picturesque villages of Eggum and Unstad, situated at the foot of tall mountains, with the scenic pebbled beach at Eggum.
+The picturesque fishing villages of Nusfjord, Eggum and Unstad, situated at the foot of tall mountains, with the scenic pebbled beach at Eggum.

-Henningsvaer – the most important fishing village at Lofoten
+Henningsvaer – the most important fishing village on Lofoten.